-Loans and receivables - These assets are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+Accounts receivable - These assets are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are carried at amortized cost less any provision for impairment.
 Individually significant receivables are considered for impairment when they are past due or when other objective evidence is received that a specific counterparty will default.